In year 7 students have 25 lessons a week, these are allotted as follows:

 • Ratio and proportion – prior/core

-Visit our maths page for more information
+Visit our mathematics page for more information

 Music

-• Understand the health benefits of music and the uses of music in wider life including in other media\
+• Understand the health benefits of music and the uses of music in wider life including in other media

-• Students will investigate, compose and perform music from Brazil.
+• Students will investigate, compose and perform music from Brazil

 Visit our music page for more information